Perceptual Quality Assessment of Virtual Reality Videos in the Wild: Statistical Analysis of VR Data

-To test whether the four factors: the starting point, the exploration time, the spatial resolution, and the camera motion have a statistically significant effect on perceived quality, we apply the multi-factorial ANOVA to the MOS values between factors.
-The results are listed in Table~\ref{table:anova_on_qa}, from which we confirm that spatial resolution is a significant \textit{individual} factor.
-The effect of the camera motion alone is not statistically significant due in part to the limited inclusion of such videos to avoid visual discomfort.
-Two viewing conditions (\ie, the starting point and the exploration time) together play a compound decisive role in the perceived quality of user-generated VR videos.
-It turns out that the spatial resolution and camera motion also have an interplay effect.
+\textit{3) Significant Impact Analysis:} To test the statistical significance of the four factors --- the starting point, exploration time, spatial resolution, and camera motion --- on the perceived quality, we apply the multi-factorial ANOVA to the MOSs among factors.
+Multi-factorial ANOVA is a statistical analysis technique used to examine the effects of multiple independent variables on a dependent variable.
+It starts by specifying a null hypothesis that the analyzed factors have no effect on the outcome.
+If the calculated $p$-value is less than $0.05$, we reject the null hypothesis, meaning that the analyzed factors significantly influence the perceived quality.
+The results are listed in Table~\ref{table:anova_on_qa}, where we confirm that the spatial resolution is a significant \textit{individual} factor.
+The effect of the camera motion alone is not statistically significant, partially due to the limited inclusion of such videos to avoid visual discomfort.
+The perceived quality of user-generated VR videos is determined by the combination of two viewing conditions (\ie, the starting point and exploration time).